-Most XVIII-century Russian empresses were former Badass Princesses that succeeded in grabbing the crown by force.
-There also was one that didn't succeed.
+Most XVIII-century Russian empresses were former Badass Princesses who succeeded in grabbing the crown by force.
+There also was one who didn't succeed.

 Katherine of Aragon, Queen of England and first wife of Henry VIII.
 Though often portrayed as "the chubby one who couldn't have a baby", she more than deserves the title of Badass Princess.
 She was named Queen Regent and ran the country while he was away - and did so very capably.
 While Henry was off fighting the French, for example, she managed to utterly defeat a hundred thousand Scots as they invaded England.
 They must have thought that the country would be a pushover, what with the king and most of his army being overseas.
 Cut to Katherine sending Henry the torn, bloodied coat of the King of Scots.
 Ouch.